Mikea15/mikea15.github.io/_posts/2019-10-22-exploring-multi-threading-in-c-part-2.md

 ## Specific Worker Threads for Specific Jobs

 My next test case is to have different worker thread to run different kinds of tasks.
 The idea is to have a couple of threads for important jobs, others for less important jobs.
-I&#8217;ve split the tasks into different Job queues for simplicity.
+I've split the tasks into different Job queues for simplicity.

 <pre class="EnlighterJSRAW" data-enlighter-language="cpp" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">static std::mutex g_mutexLowJobQ;
 static std::mutex g_mutexMediumJobQ;